sayanarijit/RESTEasyCLI/docs/usage.md

 ### Help menu of a sub-command

-To get the help menu of a sub-command type any of the following commands
+To get the help menu of a sub-command enter any of the following commands

 ```bash
 # Assuming "do" is the sub-command